 git --bare update-server-info

 At this point you don’t need the project folder anymore, since you have cloned it to the repo

 rm -rf ../project

 4. Have us allows Dav access to your repo

 Create a support ticket requesting that we add the following to your subdomain’s vhost.conf:

 Once we have completed this last step for you, you will be able to access your repo using:

 git clone http://git.yourdomain.com/repo.git

 If you will be accessing the repo from a non-secure connection and wish to protect both access to your repository as well as your usernames and passwords, you will want to ensure SSL is enabled by always using https in your connection details.
-Unfortunately git does not allow you to easily use a self-signed mismatched certificate such as the default certificate on our servers.

 *If none of the git commands work on your server, we’ll need to install git.
 Simply open a support ticket asking that we run the following command on the server on which your account is hosted: